sjml/lox/README.md

 (Made and tested with LDC 1.39.0)

-(At one point this was actually running *faster* than the canonical C version from the book... until after the optimizations chapter and the end.
+(For a while this was actually running *faster* than the canonical C version from the book... until the optimizations chapter at the end.
 C'est la vie.
 Still very close on the zoo benchmark, though, only about 5% slower in my tests.)

 ## rlox